 I will totally admit that box graters have their place in the kitchen, I use mine pretty often.
 But for a quick zest or what have you, a Microplane zester is the way to go!
 I love that you can get this tool in different “ thicknesses” they have ones for citrus zest, chocolate, and even cheese.
 I love the citrus one because I use that the most but whatever gets the job done for you, a Microplane can do it.
 It’s also super compact, so you can store it away in an awesome utensil holder.

-In most professional kitchens, there will always be some container that the cooks can store their salt in.
+In most professional kitchens, there will always be some kinda of container that the cooks can store their salt in.
 It makes it super convenient for the salt to be right there where you need it.
 I especially love the lid so that no creepy stuff gets into my salt.
-It’s light weight and pretty compact with a magnet to keep the lid in a closed position.
+It’s lightweight and pretty compact with a magnet to keep the lid in a closed position.
 One of the coolest gifts my hubby has ever given me!

 Ok, I know you’re looking at me right now and saying what?!
 Hear me out though!
 These are not for-real cutting surfaces, you can’t get all Gordon-Ramsay on these things and not have them slip around.
 I use these as a barrier between a meat and my cutting board.
 I want to keep as much weird and grimy stuff found in uncooked meat away from my cutting board.
 But sometimes I still need to trim or cut up meat.
 These plastic cutting sheets really help me out a ton to help keep my food safe to eat!

 So I know that this isn’t as ambiguous as the other items but baking on a pizza stone is really a game changer!
 I have mentioned it before in my pizza making post, it crisps up your pizza crust like no other.
-I also like to bake my breads directly on this stone, as well as my cookies.
-A pizza stone helps create an even bake for the items baked on it, so you don’t have random cookies that are under done and those that are overdone.
+I also like to bake my bread directly on this stone, as well as my cookies.
+A pizza stone helps create an even bake for the items based on it, so you don’t have random cookies that are underdone and those that are overdone.
 I love cooking with my pizza stone and you need to have one!